Skip to content

 export const themeConfig = {

-themes: ['light', 'dark', 'ocean'], // Only the themes you need
+themes: ['default', 'ocean'], // Only the themes you need

-defaultTheme: 'light',
+defaultTheme: 'default',

 storageKey: 'my-company-theme',